Corruption in Liberia: Liberian legal system

 The 2013 US State Department report said that: "Judges were susceptible to bribes to award damages in civil cases.
-Judges sometimes requested bribes to try cases, release detainees from prison, or find defendants not guilty in criminal cases.
+Judges sometimes request bribes to try cases, release detainees from prison, or find defendants not guilty in criminal cases.
 Defense attorneys and prosecutors sometimes suggested defendants pay bribes to secure favorable rulings from or to appease judges, prosecutors, jurors, and police officers."

 In 2012, the Liberia National Police (LNP) "investigated reports of police misconduct or corruption, and authorities suspended or dismissed several LNP officers."

 In 2013, Human Rights Watch released a report specifically about police corruption in Liberia.
 They interviewed more than 120 people who had said they had been victimized in their dealings with the police.
 They said that "police officers typically ask crime victims to pay to register their cases, for transport to the crime scene, and for pens and other items used in the investigation.
 Criminal suspects routinely pay bribes for release from police detention."

-Street vendors said they were often the victim of police raids, especially in Monrovia.
+Street vendors said they were often the victims of police raids, especially in Monrovia.
 Vendors said that police routinely steal goods, arrest vendors, and then require them to pay for their release from detention.
 Motorcycle and taxi drivers throughout the country described harassment and extortion along roads.
 Those who refuse to meet officers’ demands face violence and arrest.
 Elite armed units, such as the Police Support Unit, were frequently cited for violent abuses.

 Human Rights Watch also interviewed 35 police officers of varying ranks for their study.
-The police described being given inadequate supplies, living on low salaries, and pressure to pay their superiors to obtain desirable posts and promotions.
+The police described being given inadequate supplies, living on low salaries, and being pressured to pay their superiors to obtain desirable posts and promotions.

 Education system

 In Liberia's education system, patronage and bribery by administrators, professors, and students are widely reported.
 Abuse of resources, teacher absenteeism, and sex for grades are common.
-A culture of silence prevents reporting of problems and hence any constructive reform.
+A culture of silence prevents the reporting of problems and, hence, any constructive reform.

 In 2013, a confidential anonymous SMS suggestions box for students and educators began to operate in elements of Liberia's education system, in order to report systemic abuses.

-In 2014, the head of Liberia's National Commission on Higher Education was under investigation by Liberia's Anti Corruption Commission for a second time, over allegations of the embezzlement of funds supposedly spent upon official travel which never occurred.
+In 2014, the head of Liberia's National Commission on Higher Education was under investigation by Liberia's Anti-Corruption Commission for a second time, over allegations of the embezzlement of funds supposedly spent upon official travel, which never occurred.
 The National Commission on Higher Education coordinates, monitors, evaluates and accredits all higher institutions of learning.